 As a result, the Beatles got the (almost) full set of U.S./Capitol LPs put back into the marketplace — twice.
 The Capitol Albums Volume 1 (2004) collects all the 1964 Capitol releases into a single CD box set, complete with Dave Dexter’s reverb monkey business, and without A Hard Day’s Night soundtrack even though Apple owned full rights to it at that point.
 The Capitol Albums Volume 2 (2006) does the same for the 1965 albums.
 No 1966 releases were included in these sets, so you won’t find Yesterday And Today nor the American Revolver here.

 In 2014, Apple put out the massive box set The U.S. Albums, which had everything through Hey Jude, this time including A Hard Day’s Night soundtrack, and also including The Beatles’ Story (hooray).
-The sound was the un-Dexter’d original master recordings, and the butcher photo is restored to being the official cover art for Yesterday And Today (the trunk cover was included as a bonus sticker).
+The sound was the un-Dexter’d original master recordings (from the 2009 remixes, which some audiophiles have found wanting), and the butcher photo is restored to being the official cover art for Yesterday And Today (the trunk cover was included as a bonus sticker, a cute idea).
 Each album was also released individually (CD only, no streaming the U.S. versions.)